 Vinyl Plank Flooring

-Vinyl plank has multiple surface layers that help protect the floor from everyday abrasions, moisture, and even mildew.
-An antimicrobial film makes it difficult for bacteria and mold to form on this floor.
+The wear layer is the top layer and it helps protect from everyday abrasions, moisture, and even mildew.
+It’s an antimicrobial film makes it difficult for bacteria and mold to form on this floor.

 How to Care for Your Vinyl Flooring